CommScope

-CommScope is an American network infrastructure provider based in Hickory, North Carolina.
-CommScope employs over 30,000 employees.
-The company joined the NASDAQ stock exchange on October 25, 2013.
+CommScope Holding Company, Inc. is an American network infrastructure provider based in Claremont, North Carolina.
+CommScope employs over 22,000 employees.
+The company joined the Nasdaq stock exchange on October 25, 2013.

-CommScope designs and manufactures network infrastructure products.
-It has four business segments: home networks, broadband networks, venue and campus Networks, and outdoor wireless networks.
+CommScope designs and manufactures network infrastructure products through its business segments: broadband networks, venue and campus Networks, and outdoor wireless networks.

 History

 CommScope was originally a product line of Superior Continental Cable, which was founded in 1953 in Hickory, North Carolina.
 In 1961, Superior created a division called Comm/Scope, which developed CATV systems and sold a coaxial cable named CommScope.
 In 1967, Superior was acquired by Continental Telephone Company, with CommScope becoming a division of Continental.
 In 1975, Frank Drendel headed a team charged with selling the product line.
 Drendel and Jearld Leonhardt founded CommScope in August 1976 after raising $5.1 million to purchase the CommScope product line.
 Two years later, CommScope and Valtech merged under the Valtech name.
 In 1979 Valtech donated fiber optics line and equipment to link the U.S. House of Representatives to the C-SPAN studios, enabling live broadcasting of U.S. Congressional proceedings for the first time.

-In the 1980s, Valtech sold to M/A-COM. and CommScope became part of the Cable Home Group for M/A-COM.
+In the 1980s, Valtech sold to M/A-COM, and CommScope became part of the Cable Home Group for M/A-COM.
 In 1983, CommScope formed the Network Cable division for the local area network, data communications, television-receive only, and specialized wire markets.
 In 1986 M/A-COM, sold the Cable Home Group to General Instrument Corporation, and CommScope became a division of General Instrument.

-In 1997, General Instrument split into three independent, publicly traded companies, with its cable operation spun off as CommScope.
+In 1997, General Instrument split into three independent, publicly-traded companies, with its cable operation spun off as CommScope.
 At the time, CommScope had annual revenues of $560 million and was the largest provider of coaxial cable to cable TV operators.